stevenmirabito/GoalSentry/api/README.md

 ##### Get games for a table
 _Not currently implemented._

-##### Get game by UUID
+##### Get game by ID
 Start a new game.
-Automatically updates the table's `in_use` property and returns the new game's alphanumeric UUID (along with its otherwise empty state).
+Automatically updates the table's `in_use` property and returns the new game's ID (along with its otherwise empty state).

 ```
-GET /game/:uuid
+GET /game/:id
 ```

 Example Response: